PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_05_Presenting and Storytelling with Data.md

 sort: 15
 ---

-# Datalab 05: Conclusion and Storytelling with Data
+# Datalab 05: Presenting and Storytelling with Data

 We've now learned everything we needed to know in order to finish our first data science project.
 All that's left is writing the conclusion and referencing any sources you may have used, like the webpage of the SDG indicators where you got your data.
 Once you're finished, you can use the remainder of your time to brush up on your dashboard or revisit part of the analysis like data visualisation or interpretation.

 ## Learning Objectives
-1. write a conclusion;
+1. Learn Data-Driven Story Telling Fundamentals;
-2. reference your sources;
+2. Practise on your presentation skills.
-3. understand the CRISP-DM.

 Please follow the links below to continue the class:
 0. Datalab Preparation Review: 0.5 hours
 1. Feedback on dashboard: 0.5 hours
-2. 10:00 - 12:00: Data-Driven Story Telling Fundamentals
+2. 10:00 - 12:00: Data-Driven Story Telling Fundamentals Lecture
-2. Conclusion: 2 hours
-3. Referencing: 1 hour
+2. 13:00 - 17:00: Presentation Skill Workshop

 ### Questions or issues?
 If you have any questions or issues regarding the course material, please first ask your peers or ask a member of staff if you can't figure it out together!